Hutch7777777/ExteriorFinishesCRM/replit.md

 - ✅ Renamed "Pipeline" to "Lead Management" and consolidated Proposals and Contracts as tabs within it
 - ✅ Created comprehensive Lead Management page with tabbed interface for Pipeline, Proposals, and Contracts
 - ✅ Enhanced Team Communication page with real-time chat interface, channels, and direct messaging
+- ✅ Fixed router validation to allow all business module sections including lead-management, contacts, communication, and reports

 ### Business Management Platform Expansion (January 2025)
 - ✅ Created Pipeline module with Kanban-style lead tracking and sales funnel visualization